servo/ipc-channel/README.md

 ## Major missing features

 * Servers only accept one client at a time.
 This is fine if you simply want to use this API to split your application up into a fixed number of mutually untrusting processes, but it's not suitable for implementing a system service.
 An API for multiple clients may be added later if demand exists for it.

-* No Windows support exists yet.
-The right way to implement this will likely be with named pipes and `DuplicateHandle`.